Course Descriptions

 American Indian Law I - LAWS 7725

-Investigation of the federal statutory, decisional, and constitutional law that bears upon American Indians, tribal governments, and Indian reservation transactions.
+Investigates the federal statutory, decisional and constitutional law that bears upon American Indians, tribal governments and Indian reservation transactions.
+3 credits, letter graded.

 American Indian Law II - LAWS 7735

-This course will investigate the legal history and current legal status of Alaska Natives and Native Hawaiians.
-It will also address other current topics such as tribal water rights, tribal fishing and hunting rights, tribal justice systems, religious freedom, and tribal natural resource and environmental management.
-Prerequisite: LAWS 7725.
+Investigates the legal history and current legal status of Alaska Natives and Native Hawaiians.
+Addresses other current topics such as tribal water rights, tribal fishing and hunting rights, tribal justice systems, religious freedom, and tribal natural resource and environmental management.
+Requires prereq of LAWS 7725.
+3 credits, letter graded.

 American Legal History - LAWS 7155